ClinicalReTrial: Clinical Trial Redesign with Self-Evolving Agents: Experiment

 \subsection{Experimental Setup}

 Our system is built on GPT-4o-mini and evaluated on failed clinical trials from the TrialBench dataset~\citep{chen2025trialbench}.
 Using 20769 annotated Phase I-IV trials, we encode multi-modal features into 6,173-dimensional embeddings (details in Appendix~\ref{app:encode_detail}) and train LightGBM~\citep{ke2017lightgbm} classifiers to predict trial outcome $\hat{y} \in [0, 1]$.
 We follow TrialBench's train-test split, further splitting the training set 8:2 for training-validation.
-Due to computational constraints, we evaluate the agent on a stratified sample of 60 failed trials from the test set (20 enrollment, 20 safety, 20 efficacy failures) representing diverse trial phases (Data detail in Appendix~\ref{app:data_stats}).
+Due to computational constraints, we evaluate the agent on random selected sample of 60 failed trials from the test set (20 enrollment, 20 safety, 20 efficacy failures) representing diverse trial phases (Data detail in Appendix~\ref{app:data_stats}).
 The agent operates with a 5-iteration budget.
-We employ an adaptive exploration strategy: when the estimated factorial space $<1,000$ combinations, we perform exhaustive exploration to find the optimal solution; otherwise use beam search with width $k=8$.
+We use exhaustive search when the combinatorial space has $<1{,}000$ candidates, otherwise beam search with width $k=8$.
 We measure effectiveness through predicted probability improvement, threshold achievement rate, and convergence efficiency.
+The code is anonymously available at: \url{https://github.com/xingsixue123/ClinicalFailureReasonReTrial}.